Quote Oversize/Overweight Loads In Seconds

 Current Status

-Ontario Seasonal Load Restrictions are active as of March 29, 2026 @ 11:59PM on designated King's Highways under Schedule 2 (Northern Ontario) and Schedule 3 (King's Highways and roads in unorganized territories, including Thunder Bay area).
-Schedule 1 (Southern Ontario King's Highways) is within its seasonal window (March 1 April 30, 2026) but currently shows no active restrictions "None at this time."
+Ontario Seasonal Load Restrictions are active as of April 5, 2026 @ 11:59PM on designated King's Highways under Schedule 2 (Northern Ontario, through May 31, 2026) and Schedule 3 (Northern Ontario designated King's Highways and roads in unorganized territories, through June 30, 2026).
+Schedule 1 (Southern Ontario King's Highways, seasonal window March 1 April 30, 2026) currently shows no active restrictions listed as "None at this time."

-Restrictions apply when signs are posted on designated highways.
-Drivers must confirm posted signage on affected routes before assuming a restriction is or is not in effect on a specific segment.
+Restrictions apply only when signs are posted on designated highway segments.
+Drivers must confirm posted signage on affected route segments before assuming a restriction is or is not in effect.

-The Raw Forest Products freeze-up period is no longer in effect for all areas as of the March 29, 2026 status update.
+The Raw Forest Products freeze-up period is no longer in effect for all areas as of the April 3, 2026 status observation.

 Schedule Breakdown